Recruiting After Covid: Hiring Tips For Small Business Owners

 Then something remarkable happened.
 As businesses adjusted and Covid receded, the landscape changed into something never before seen.
 Employers needed workers, and workers found themselves with new priorities and leverage.
 Workers now had newfound power and could hold out for jobs with the pay and benefits they wanted rather than required.

 While larger companies can more easily adapt to this new reality thanks to their existing infrastructure and benefits partners, it has been much more difficult for small businesses to make the necessary changes to keep them attractive employment opportunities.
 How can small businesses attract the quality talent they need while meeting the demands of a labor pool holding more power than has been seen in recent memory?
-Here are some tips on how small businesses can attract and recruit employees in our current competitive market.
+Here are some small business hiring tips on how to attract and recruit employees in our current competitive market.

 - Utilize (And Compensate) Employee ReferralsNo one knows your company better than your current employees.
 That makes them the perfect recruiters and evangelists for your business when jobs at your company become available.
 However, simply asking them to tell their friends about open positions may not be enough.
 Setting up a formal referral program with benefits tied to the new employee’s performance or length of employment with your company is a powerful motivator.When you encourage your employees to bring people they know and trust to work at your business and reward them with cash, a gift card, or another perk, you give them a direct stake in your business’s success.
 And speaking of perks…